Wongty27/client-kanban/README.md

 # Welcome to Localboard

-## Project Choice
+## 1. Project Choice

-The "Team-Ready" Kanban Board
+- The "Team-Ready" Kanban Board

-## AI Tools
+## 2. Tools

+- Use ChatGPT
+  - generate product PRD
-1. Lovable
+- Lovable
   - for fast prototyping
   - good for client-side app
+- Netlify
+  - Hosting

-## High Level Approach
+## 3. High Level Approach

 1. Use ChatGPT to generate product PRD
-2. attach PRD to Lovable as reference
+2. attach PRD to Lovable as reference and generate React codes

 ## Project info